Mandyiee/byts/README.md

-# Bitez - Embedded Image Conversion Toolkit
+# byts - Embedded Image Conversion Toolkit

-Bitez is a high-performance image processing toolkit specifically designed for embedded systems developers.
+byts is a high-performance image processing toolkit specifically designed for embedded systems developers.
 It converts images into optimized formats (RGB565, RGB888, RGBA8888, 1-bit grayscale, etc.) for microcontrollers, displays, and IoT devices.
-Built with Web Workers for blazing-fast processing, Bitez allows you to resize, transform, and optimize images before exporting them as production-ready C/C++ arrays.
+Built with Web Workers for blazing-fast processing, byts allows you to resize, transform, and optimize images before exporting them as production-ready C/C++ arrays.

 ## Key Features